 What to do about willow trees with galls caused by sawflies?
 No action is necessary.
 These galls do not damage the tree.
-But you can prune out the all-infested foliage if you want to.
+You can prune out the infested foliage if you want to.

 Midges – Willow trees with galls on shoot tips have likely been infected by the willow beaked-gall midge, Mayetiola rigidae.
 This pest causes infested shoot tips to swell, creating a twig gall.
 Willow tree galls caused by the midge may have a beak-like point.

-Another gall midge, Rhabdophaga strobiloides, causes galls that look like little pine cones.
-This occurs when female midge lays an egg in a terminal willow bud in springtime.
-Chemicals injected by the female and others exuded by the egg cause the stem tissue to broaden and harden into the shape of a pine cone.
+Another gall midge, Rhabdophaga strobiloides, causes galls that look like little pinecones.
+This occurs when a female midge lays an egg in a terminal willow bud in springtime.
+Chemicals injected by the female and others exuded by the egg cause the stem tissue to broaden and harden into the shape of a pinecone.